D’Onofrio, O'Connor, awarded multi-million dollar research development grant by National Institute on Drug Abuse

 Core faculty mentors are Drs.
 Steven Bernstein, Associate Professor and Vice Chair for Academic Affairs in the Department of Emergency Medicine; David Fiellin, a Professor of Medicine, Investigative Medicine and Public Health; James Dziura, an Associate Professor in Emergency Medicine and the Deputy Director of the Yale Center for Analytical Sciences; Lynn Fiellin, Associate Professor of Medicine; and Janet Tate, an Associate Research Scientist in the Department of General Internal Medicine.

 Faculty that will serve as research and academic mentors are Drs.
 Federico Vaca, Amy Justice, Linda Mayes, Susan Busch, Kimberly Yonkers, Robert Kerns, Cary Gross, Carrie Redlich, Sheryl Ryan, Guadalupe Garcia-Tsao, Joseph Lim, Marcella Nuñez-Smith, Samuel Ball, Emily Wang, Kathleen Carroll, John Krystal, Steve Martino, Robert Rosenheck, Rajita Sinha, Jody Sindelar, Janet P. Tate, Lori Post, Karen Santucci, Jessica Illuzzi, Jeanette Tetrault, Fuad Abujarad, Cynthia Brandt, Michael Pantalon, Ismene Petrakis, William Becker, and Anthony Tomassoni.

-This Article was submitted by Simone Schneegans, on Wednesday, April 10, 2013.
+This article was submitted by Simone Schneegans on April 10, 2013.